Code of Conduct - Sears Holdings Corporation

 Sears Holdings Corporation (“SHC” or “Company”) values honesty, integrity and adherence to the highest ethical standards.
 As associates, each of us has a responsibility for upholding these values and maintaining a commitment to basic principles of business ethics and good judgment.
 As part of this commitment, SHC has instituted a series of policies and procedures to reaffirm its dedication to the highest ethical standards.

 Attached is the SHC Code of Conduct.
 The Code applies to all officers and associates of the Company and its wholly-owned subsidiaries, including Sears, Roebuck and Co., Kmart Holding Corporation and their subsidiaries.
 The Code embodies our values and sets forth the principles to guide our behavior.
 It is important for each of us to fully understand these principles and to commit ourselves to them in all our business activities.
 It is up to each of us to ensure that all of our business relationships are conducted with integrity and honesty and reflect the letter and spirit of the Code.
-A good starting point is to act with integrity in everything you do and to never engage in behavior that would undermine the reputation of SHC, your peers or yourself.
-If you would be ashamed to have your friends and family read about what you did at work today in tomorrow morning’s newspaper, then don’t do it.
+A good starting point is to act with integrity in everything you do.
+If you would be ashamed to have your friends and family read about what you are about to do at work today in tomorrow morning’s newspaper, then don’t do it.

 This Code of Conduct reflects our values and defines the common sense behaviors required of all of us to ensure that SHC maintains legal and ethical business practices.